(If you’re looking to get involved with the person who’s on air right now, see here!)

 If you want to try something that you haven’t done before, our team leaders will provide all the training you need.
 You don’t need any prior experience, just a passion to do good in the community.

 Branding & Events Team

 This team involves coordination of the marketing, publicity and events run by the Station.

 If you’re a Photoshop wizz, want to help plan some kick-ass events (from outside broadcasts to club nights), or have cracked the code of social media, we want to hear from you.

 Want to help run a radio show, but don’t necessarily want to present one?
 Insanity has a core team of producers, lead by our Head of Content & Standards, who make sure shows (both in and out of the studio) run smoothly.

 The Tech team are responsible for all of the technology that keeps Insanity on-air.
 We’re a big part of Insanity, and are made up of local experts and students who mostly make things up as we go along, at practically no cost.
 We try to help other community stations who aren’t as lucky as us, too.
 You can read about our work on the Tech Blog (beware, it’s full of jargon!).

 The sound team are responsible for curating the unique sound of Insanity, from its jingles to the Greenwich Pips that play throughout the night.

 Community is at the heart of Insanity Radio.
-We are, after all, a “community” radio station, and we work as hard as we can to stay relevant and independent.
-The community team run workshops for people of all ages, interview interesting local personalities on the weekly ‘Community Hour’ show, and represent Insanity at local events.
+We work as hard as we can to stay relevant and independent.
+The community team run workshops and classes for people of all ages, interview interesting local personalities on the weekly ‘Community Hour’ show, and represent Insanity at local events.
 Our goal is to provide media experience to anyone who wants it, regardless of age or background.